seanmajorpayne/seanmajorpayne/README.md

 I'm a backend developer mainly working with Python and Flask.
 I'm currently working on the [Climate Mind App](https://app.climatemind.org) which is now in Beta release.

-Outside of coding, I produce short documentaries, practice the art of photography and cook up hip-hop beats.
+Outside of coding, I produce short documentaries and take photographs of nature. beats.

 ### Technologies and Tools